 - Q. What makes an effective advocate in jury arguments? - A. Being prepared.
 Not taking it or making it personal.
 Being a professional. - Q. What makes an effective advocate in bench arguments? - A. Being prepared.
 Not taking it or making it personal.
-Being a professional.
-Focusing on the actual issues.
-Substance over Form. - Q. What are the most common mistakes made in argument? - A. Being unprepared.
+Being a professional. - Q. What are the most common mistakes made in argument? - A. Being unprepared.
 Making it personal.
 Losing track of what is actually being requested and why.
 Attorneys wasting their time and effort on irrelevant and immaterial matters.